-Smokey Vale is a newly opened concept store, barbershop, and gallery space in the heart of Prospect Heights, Brooklyn.
+Smokey Vale is a new concept store, barbershop, and gallery space in the heart of Prospect Heights, Brooklyn.
 We designed, built, and installed their custom store fixtures using a warm mix of cherry, walnut, Carrara marble, and black patinated steel.

-We created the slat wall with adjustable shelves, three barber station cabinets outfitted for towel warmers, two clothing racks and two displays, a bar cart, the purchase station, and three hanging dividers for added social distancing protection.
+We created the slat wall with adjustable shelves, three barber station cabinets outfitted for towel warmers, two clothing racks and two displays, a bar cart, the purchase station, and three hanging dividers in the barbershop for added social distancing protection.

 In addition to the physical build-out, we also designed their new website using customized templates, provided content and strategy for social media and local advertising, and designed and produced their business cards, postcards, and stickers.

 Chanel ushered in Spring with their Coco Mademoiselle fragrance collection and three free-standing displays inspired by Parisian apartments.

 Featuring both interior and exterior scenes, one side of the display had French doors with a balcony view, a sheer curtain that matched the perfume, and wall shelving that held merchandise.